 Applications of Potentiometer

 To compare the e.m.f. of two cells, the cells are required to be connected in such a way that the positive terminals of both the cells are connected to the potentiometer, and the negative terminals are connected to a galvanometer via a two-way switch.
 The two-way switch enables the galvanometer to get connected with the cells one at a time.
 The second terminal of the galvanometer is connected to the slider.
 The slider is made to vary, and the deflection of the galvanometer needle is observed, thereby allowing us to compare the EMFs of the two cells connected.

 2. Audio Controls

 A lot of features of television such as contrast control, brightness control, colour response adjustment, etc. require frequent customization and variation.
-These features can be controls easily with the help of potentiometers.
-Earlier mechanical potentiometers were used in the television sets to perform these tasks; however, with advancement in technology the traditional rotary and linear pots have been replaced by digital pots.
+These features can be controlled easily with the help of potentiometers.
+Earlier, mechanical potentiometers were used in the television sets to perform these tasks; however, with advancements in technology, the traditional rotary and linear pots have been replaced by digital pots.

 The potentiometers used in amplifiers are responsible to control volume, bass, mid, tone, tempo, and many other audio-related features.
 The sliding-type potentiometers are mostly used in amplifier circuits to serve the purpose; however, the choice may vary from person to person.